creatorflow-io/juice-docs/content/quickstart/contracts/_index.md

 - Dtos for REST
 - Protos for gRPC
 - IntegrationEvents for event bus
-- Anything else you need...
+- Anything else that you have to share beetwen services